The Remote Financed Closing.

 Unfortunately, the lender very often requires the title company to be in physical possession of the original closing documents to authorize the title company to release the funds.
 This means that the title company cannot close and fund, and buyer will not own the home, until this process completes.

-Obviously, the easy way to deal with this is to get the lender to send out the documents for buyer to sign AHEAD OF TIME, so that buyer has them the on business day BEFORE closing, giving buyer ample time to sign and FedEx the documents back to the title company so that the documents arrive ON THE CLOSING DATE, and the transaction can then close on that date.
+Obviously, the easy way to deal with this is to get the lender to send out the documents for the buyer to sign AHEAD OF TIME, so that the buyer has them on the business day BEFORE closing, giving the buyer ample time to sign and FedEx the documents back to the title company so that the documents arrive ON THE CLOSING DATE, and the transaction can then close on that date.

 HOWEVER, there are TWO problems that often arise on this:

-(2) a large number of lenders wait to the very end to prepare closing documents, so the documents are not READY the day before closing to be emailed or FedExed to buyer for execution.
+(2) a large number of lenders wait to the very end to prepare closing documents, so the documents are not READY the day before closing to be emailed or send FedEx to the buyer for execution.
 As you can tell, this is something of a “Catch-22” that often means that out-of-town buyers CANNOT technically comply with the contract, resulting in a potential default.

 Again, some lenders insist that closing documents must be signed / dated on the contracted closing date, which may not be possible if you are signing remotely.
 That makes it imperative to discuss with your lender what is acceptable for their policy and to coordinate with the lender, the title company and your Realtor to find out what will be required to ensure the sale is closed and funded on the contracted closing date.

 In some rare cases, it may be necessary to amend your purchase contract to allow for funding the business day after the closing date, or otherwise keep seller informed.